 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with tooth disease that requires a root canal.
+Focused ultrasound is a rapidly evolving, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with tooth disease that requires a root canal.

 How it Works